kdleonard93/Black-Nerds-Journey-Blog/cllejspyf000609mm1y8iew37.md

 ## Automation Complication

 I know, I know, I said "This Project should only take me a couple of weeks".....well, here I am 4 weeks later and only halfway through lol.
-Not that this project was just THAT difficult for me, it's more so a mix of learning new libraries and also having a very busy schedule in my personal life for the month of July and August as well.
+Went to Canada for a bachelor party and have been finishing up house projects.
+Lots of moving parts recently.
+Add the aspect of needing to learn more libraries and you have a major delay on getting this completed 😅.

-The meat of the project is complete though!
+The meat of the project is done though!
 You can go over to my repo here -&gt; [https://github.com/kdleonard93/automated\_email\_sender](https://github.com/kdleonard93/automated_email_sender) and check in on the commits made since I started this project.
 Feel free to pull it down and give it a try yourself.
 Please note though, if you wanna try it out, you'll need to make a few adjustments:

-1. Update the `sender_email` argument value in the `send_email` function to your own (you'll need to use gmail).
-Change the recipients email as well.
+1. Update the `sender_email` argument value in the `send_email` function to your own (you'll need to use Gmail).
+Change the recipient's email as well.
 (Dont you dare use mine lol)

 2. Make sure you set your password in an environment variable since we are storing sensitive data (aka: password).
 You can do this in your terminal by running `export EMAIL_PASSWORD=your_password_here` .